 If any member of staff becomes aware that they themselves have been/ or another staff member has been speaking to a pupil online, they should raise it to the headteacher immediately.
-They may need to declare this as a relationship outside of school under the Code of Conduct policy.

 6.3.
 Use of emojis, GIF's and Memes